Agents Quickstart

 Scenario B: Agent for Marketplace

 Build an agent that others can run on app.flymy.ai.
-You define the inputs -- FlyMy.AI generates the form.
-Marketplace features -- including input_schema, output_schema, visibility, pricing, and client.agents.publish() -- are not yet available in the API.
-The examples below describe planned functionality.
+You define the inputs -- FlyMy.AI generates the form. input_schema and output_schema are available today (see Inputs, Outputs & Variables).
+The marketplace settings shown below -- visibility, pricing, and client.agents.publish() -- are not yet available in the API.

 1. Create with Input Schema and Templating